 How much do conveyancing searches cost?

-In general, the cost of searches vary due to the property and type.
-Depending on the council, local authority searches cost between £60 and £230.
+The cost of conveyancing searches varies due to the property and type.
+The average price of a search package is typically between £200 and £450 based on location, conveyancer and the number of searches you require.
+Depending on the council, local authority searches cost between £50 and £250.
 Environmental searches are typically in the region of £50, while water and drainage searches are between £50 and £100.
 Depending largely on the size of the area of land that needs to be investigated, a mining search can cost between £25 and £120.

 How long do conveyancing searches take?

-For the environmental, water & drainage and most other specialist searches, you would normally expect the results to be available within a week or two from submitting the request.
+For the environmental, water & drainage and most other specialist searches, you can expect the results to be available within 1 to 10 days of submitting the request.

 With local authority searches, it all depends on the council.
-Some can usually turn around a search within a few days, while others can typically take a few weeks or more.
-However, because of staff shortages and disruption linked to Covid, a number of councils are currently taking a lot longer than usual to process search requests, sometimes by as much as three months.
+Some can usually turn around a search within ten days, while others can typically take a few weeks or more.
+However, it depends on how fast the relevant authority takes action and how many searches they carry out per month.

 How can I keep the transaction moving?

-Throughout the whole process, A good conveyancer is always proactive in keeping things moving for you, keeping you updated in the process, and getting an estimated delivery time for your local search results.
+Throughout the process, a good conveyancer is always proactive in keeping things moving for you, keeping you updated, and getting an estimated delivery time for your local search results.
 You can find out more information here on how long the full conveyancing process usually takes.

-If the wait times are likely to lead to a significant hold-up or you have a deadline for completion in mind which a delay could threaten, your conveyancer may suggest obtaining a local search delay indemnity policy, instead of the full search results, subject to your lender’s acceptance (in the event you are using a mortgage).
+Suppose the wait times will likely lead to a significant hold-up, or you have a deadline for completion in mind that a delay could threaten.
+In that case, your conveyancer may suggest obtaining a local search indemnity policy instead of the full search results, subject to your lender’s acceptance (in the event you are using a mortgage).

-Overall, waiting around for search results and dealing with any findings can feel like a needless formality which only pushes back the exchange of contracts even further.
-That said, it’s far better to be aware of any problems before you commit, rather than nasty surprises later on!
+Overall, waiting around for search results and dealing with any findings can feel like a needless formality, pushing back the exchange of contracts even further.
+However, it’s far better to be aware of any problems before you commit, rather than nasty surprises later on!
+So we always recommend that clients use a search indemnity or a search pack to mitigate these potential issues.